slimnate/blog/_posts/2026-02-02-skill-progress.md

 Output: ![Convex - Styled](https://skillprogress.dev/progress?skill=convex&level=4&size=96&startColor=667eea&endColor=764ba2)

+# Frontend

+As part of this project, I also added a frontend web app with a landing page and URL builder.
+Check it out at [skillprogress.dev](https://skillprogress.dev/).
+The landing page gives a quick overview of what the service does and shows a list of the available custom icons.
+The builder page lets users fill out a form to generate a live preview and a copyable URL.

+## Frontend Tech Stack
+The frontend app uses React, TypeScript, and Vite for build and live dev previews.
+It uses React Router for SPA routing with two routes: `/` and `/builder`.
+The frontend UI is intentionally lightweight and minimal with no databases, auth, or heavy UI libraries (aside from React, which might be a bit overkill in this instance)

+## URL Builder
+The builder page is a simple form with a live image preview and an auto generated link that can be copied and pasted into a README or used as an image source on a website.
+The builder contains a field for each parameter supported by the service.
+The skill field has filtering and search, with icon previews in each list element.

 # Implementation Highlights

 ## SVG Composition

 The internal image generation code generates an SVG tag that embeds both the source image and the progress bar.
 For the source layer, it directly embeds the SVG element for an SVG, or an embedded image in the SVG for a raster image.
 For the progress bar, the SVG is always directly embedded since all progress bars are guaranteed to be an SVG.

 Handling of custom colors involves a string replace of the original gradient colors with the custom color stops if provided.
-This method is not ideal, I think eventually I want the progress bars to be generated in code entirely, and just use string interpolation of provided gradient color stops, progress bar size, and other customizable properties for the progress bar.
+This method is not ideal.
+I think eventually I want the progress bars to be generated in code entirely, and just use string interpolation of provided gradient color stops, progress bar size, and other customizable properties for the progress bar.

 ~~Sizing is handled by first generating the final image at a size of 48, parsing the result using `xmldom` library, resizing, and then converting back to a string.~~

 After publishing the first version of this article, I did some profiling and made some performance improvements based on the results.
-The main performance issue was using the `xmldom` parser library, when my desired result could be acheived with simple string replacement operations.
+The main performance issue was using the `xmldom` parser library, when my desired result could be achieved with simple string replacement operations.
 Now the skill images are stored as a custom `SVG` object that simply wraps an svg string with some helper methods:
 - `sanitize()` - removes any xml headers
 - `setAttribute(name, value)` - Replace an arbitrary attribute value (used for size currently)
 - `replaceColor(oldColor, newColor)` - Replace a hex color in the source with a new one